Sajedehra/Large_team_openalex_coordination/notes.md

 - if a study worked on some mental disorders and had added an aditional criteria (e.g., both diagnosed dipression and having suicide background) were coded as specific population.
 - if they were interview studies and there was an indication that it was possible to be done online, I did not code for multi-center.
 But I did count it for quantitative online surveys because I assumed they had to translate [unless they were in one country].

+Nov 28:

-Nov 28: I realised I left some papers without codes, as there was no access to their abstract (n=4).
+I realised I left some papers without codes, as there was no access to their abstract (n=4).
 I remove them and coded 4 other papers.

+Dec 8:

+Last week at our meeting (on Dec 5th) we decided to rearrange the coding of the qualitative that matches the division of interdependency in our previous paper.

+If a papers is using specific tool (e.g., FMRI or intensive studies like gemone studies) or specific population, it will be classified as financial + logistic.